ivandj0h/my-nextapp/README.md

 ## Description

 This small app where i learn how to use new NextJS-13 and TailwindCSS using TypeScript.
+what kind of code features that you'll be find in this project :

+- `import/export style & component` more easier and cleaner.
+- use of `@` on import path.
+- .... i still explore the other features. (he he he ....)

 ## Features